kool-engine/kool/README.md

 you can clone this repo and open index.html in the ./out directory in your favourite browser.

+What's working:
+- Mesh building functions for several primitive 3D shapes
+- Shading with different light (phong / gouraud) and color models (vertex, texture or fixed)
+- Transform groups and simple animation
+- Mouse controlled camera
+- *Text rendering using arbitrary fonts*.
+For now character set is fixed but theoretically it has unicode support

 Below is the code for the demo scene

 ##Example: